Game 6 of the 1998 NBA Finals: Game summary

 Scottie Pippen scored the opening basket on a slam dunk that aggravated a back injury, causing him pain and difficulty moving throughout the game.
 Pippen was limited to 8 points on 4–7 shooting in 26 minutes played.
 Michael Jordan took 35 of the Bulls' 67 shots, leading the team in scoring and minutes played with 45 points in 44 minutes.
+Jordan's 45 points set a Finals record for the most points in a championship-clinching game on the road, a feat only matched 28 years later by Jalen Brunson (2026, Game 5).
 Karl Malone led the Jazz in both categories with 31 points in 43 minutes.

 In the first half of the game, while the Jazz led 28–24 with just under 10 minutes left in the second quarter, Jazz guard Howard Eisley saved a pass that almost sent the ball out of bounds.
 As the shot clock was running down, Jazz forward/center Antoine Carr passed the ball a long distance to Shandon Anderson, but the ball flew over Anderson's hands.
 Eisley caught the ball and hit a 3-pointer, but referee Dick Bavetta ruled that Eisley released the ball after the shot clock expired.
 Replays showed that the ball had left Eisley's hands with a second left on the shot clock (the NBA did not use instant replay to review calls until 2002).
 Calling the game for NBC, Bob Costas narrated a replay of Eisley's shot: "See if the ball isn't out of his hand.
 One second...it's on the way, and they missed the call."
 Jazz head coach Jerry Sloan opted not to argue the call because it may risk a second technical foul which could lead to ejection.
 In the second half, Bulls guard Ron Harper made a jump shot as the shot clock went off that tied it at 79; at the NBC play-by-play, Costas announced that Harper released the ball on time, but commentator Isiah Thomas, narrating a replay of Harper's shot, considered it to be "a tough call."
 At the replay, Costas indicated the call was likely missed and gave context: "If they missed that call, it’s a five-point swing in missed calls on shot-clock situations.
 They took a Howard Eisley three away, wrongly, in the first half.
 This one was even closer but it appeared that Harper may have been just a fraction of a second behind the shot clock.”
 Thomas concluded, "I think that was a shot clock violation."